JDHuber23/Chess-GUI/README.md

     times, BUT if I ever asked a piece for it's legal moves for any other reason the piece would return illegal moves.
   3. Fixed 1 and 2, no more problem.
-  4. Simply check if the King is in check and/or if the size of the list of total legal moves for a player equals 0
+  4. Check if the King is in check and/or if the size of the list of total legal moves for a player equals 0
     If both are true, checkmate!
     If just check, then check